What CRM Did for Pipeline, Commercial Truth Does for Knowledge

 Here’s the parallel, stated plainly.

 Before CRM, customer pipeline data was scattered, inconsistent, and person-dependent.
 After CRM, it was centralized, structured, and systematic.
-The value of the shift wasn’t the software itself - it was the architectural principle: important data deserves a system of record.
+The value of the shift was not the software itself, but the architectural principle: important data deserves a system of record.

 The architectural principle is the same: important data deserves a system of record.
 The question is whether commercial knowledge is important enough to warrant one.